-Diabetes Insipidus (DI) is the disorder characterized by excessive (5-20L/day) excretion of dilute urine and an increased thirst response.
+Diabetes Insipidus (DI) is the disorder characterised by excessive excretion of dilute urine (5-20L/day) and an increased thirst response.
 It can be classified as:

-- Cranial DI is due to impaired anti-diuretic hormone (ADH) secretion from the posterior pituitary, often after pituitary surgery or head trauma
+- Cranial DI– impaired anti-diuretic hormone secretion from the posterior pituitary

-- Nephrogenic DI is an impaired response of the renal tubules to ADH
+- Nephrogenic DI– impaired response of the renal tubules to anti-diuretic hormone

 Patients will present with symptoms of polyuria (+compensatory polydipsia).
 Diagnosis of DI can be confirmed by doing a water deprivation test, whereby the patient is deprived of fluids for up to eight hours (or 5% loss of body weight), following which desmopressin is given